Ryex/RyBot_TradeBot/README.md

 5. Run  `npm install`  or `npm update`

-6. Edit `config.js` in the install folder to set your proper settings. you will notice that the config file is set up to pull envierment varibles and use them as it's setting if they are there This is usefull if you are running the bot ona platform like openshift or heroku
+6. Edit `config.js` in the install folder to set your proper settings. you will notice that the config file is set up to pull envierment varibles and use them as it's settings if the varibles are defined
+This is usefull if you are running the bot on a platform like openshift or heroku

 7. Run your mongodb server